Evan Mawarire: Zimbabwean politics

 Shortly after Morgan Tsvangirai's death it was reported that Mawarire considered Tsvangirai to be a significant player in Zimbabwe's post-independence legacy as he challenged Mugabe's rule from the outside, different from his predecessors.
 Shortly after Robert Mugabe's 94th birthday while at the Geneva Summit for Human Rights and Democracy, Mawarire voiced his skepticism on Zimbabwe's 2018 election being free and fair.
 It is uncertain whether Mawarire contemplates running for the Zimbabwean presidency but he has ruled out any prospects.
 In late March 2018, Mawarire announced that he would be running for a local government position in Harare.

 Global image

 Forbes published an article on how Mawarire came from obscurity to becoming a well-known human rights activist using the internet to fight for democracy.
-U.S Foreign Policy magazine named him as one of 100 top thinkers of 2016.
-The Daily Maverick Newspaper of South Africa named him African person of the year in 2016.
-In 2017 Index on Censorship nominated him as a finalist for the freedom of expression awards 2017.
-Evan Mawarire is an alumnus of the Stanford University Draper Hills fellows for Democracy Development and the Rule of Law (CDDRL).
-In 2020 He was selected by Yale University as a Yale World Fellow.
-The World Fellows program is Yale University’s signature global leadership development initiative that connects and trains a group of exemplary practitioners from a wide range of fields.
+Foreign Policy magazine named him as one of 100 top thinkers of 2016.
+The Daily Maverick of South Africa named him African person of the year in 2016.
+In 2017, the Index on Censorship nominated him as a finalist for the freedom of expression awards 2017.
+Evan Mawarire is an alumnus of the Stanford University Draper Hills Fellowship for Democracy Development and the Rule of Law (CDDRL).
+In 2020, he was selected by Yale University as a Yale World Fellow, a signature global leadership development initiative that connects and trains a group of exemplary practitioners from a wide range of fields.
+In 2023, he was invited by the Georgetown School of Foreign Service to be one of the three commencement speakers, along with Daria Navalnaya and Debra Tice.